-Now you have booked your holiday and are looking forward to your tall ship sailing experience there are a few things we would like you to know.
+Now you have booked your holiday and are looking forward to your tall ship experience there are a few things you can learn and discover during your stay.

 What you can expect

 Life on a tall ship never stops.
-If you are with us on one of the relaxing holiday trips in Tenerife, Canary Islands, life on board is more relaxed.
-As we sail from Tenerife visiting secluded bays and small ports we will stop along the way for a swim in the Atlantic where you can jump from the ship or sunbathe and relax on the deck or in the hammock.
+As you are with us on your relaxing holiday in Tenerife, Canary Islands, life on board is also more laid back.
+When not sightseeing you can jump into the marina’s secure swimming pool for a refreshing swim or sunbathe and relax on the deck or in the hammock.

-The day starts at 9am with a generous cooked breakfast,.
-You are then welcome to join in the sailing activities including steering the ship, setting the sails and navigation.
-Lunch is served at 1pm and cooked dinner at 7pm.
+The day starts at 9am with breakfast of your choice.
+You are then welcome to join your selected excursions.
+Lunch is served at 2pm and cooked dinner at 8pm.
 You will be served tea and coffee throughout the day together with a selection of cakes and biscuits.
-We will be sailing in the glittering waters between the islands of Tenerife and La Gomera which are abundant in sea life including over 28 species of whales and dolphins.
-Bring your camera ready for thousands of amazing photos.

 Be aware of the activities around you

 On the ship we have a number of automatic pumps and sensors which go on and off at all times of the day and night.
 For example bilge pumps or grey water pumps (for waste water) might be turned on in the middle of the night when the entire ship is otherwise quiet.
 Bilge sensors will be beeping to tell us that we need to pump them out.
 Do not be alarmed.
 As soon as you get on board we will have a safety briefing and we will tell you what to expect and what to watch out for.

 All rooms are sold on Bed and Breakfast option.
 Please let us know about any special diets or allergies.
 Depending on the food package which you have selected you will be served breakfast of your choice at 9am and then you will be free to join your selected excursions or just have time off as you wish.